Kafū, aged forty-one.

 I visited Painter Hiraoka at Kagetsu.

-Our informal conversation lasted until midnight.
+Our conversation lasted until midnight.

 June 26th.